 - Download the Arduino IDE for Mac OS X, Linux or Windows from arduino.cc.
 Install it by following their Getting Started guide.
-You also need Java (a JRE). - 3.
-Connect your board via USB.
+You'll also need Java (a JRE). - Connect your board via USB.
 Launch the Arduino app.
-From the Tools:Board menu, select Arduino Uno.
-From the Tools: Serial Port menu, select the new serial port (/dev/tty.usbmodem... on Macs).
-Open the sketch (program) File:Examples:01.Basics:Blink.
+From the Tools: Board menu, select Arduino Uno.
+From the Tools: Serial Port menu, select the new serial port with "Arduino" in its name.
+Open the sketch (program) File: Examples: 01.Basics: Blink.
 Click the toolbar button to upload it to your board.